• Skip to main content

 Younger children will only be able to have a nominal role in creating family rules since any child younger than four or five isn’t developmentally ready to fully take on this task.
 However, it’s beneficial to still discuss rules with toddlers ahead of time so that a rule doesn’t feel arbitrary when it’s presented.

-Examples of house rules every family needs
+Examples of rules every family needs:

 Depending upon your family dynamics, it may not be necessary to write down rules for each specific challenge that could arise.
 For most families, writing down a few general guidelines should be enough.
 These should include: